-- A two- to three-page statement of intent (essay) that includes the following the educational and professional objectives and reasons for interest in a nontraditional study format.
+- A two- to three-page statement of intent (essay) that includes the educational and professional goals, relevant background experience, and reasons for interest in the Multidisciplinary Studies, Nutrition Track Program.

 - Completion of a minimum of 30 credit hours, comprising at least 15 hours of 600- and 700-level courses, including the master’s project.

 - A maximum of 15 credit hours may be taken in a discipline that offers a master’s degree when the student does a master’s project (3 credits).

 - A maximum of 18 credit hours may be taken in a discipline that does not offer a master’s degree.

 - A maximum of 15 credit hours may be taken at another accredited institution.
 This coursework must conform to the limitations stated in 2 and 3 (above), meet the requirements of the Transfer Credit policy, and have the prior approval of the principal adviser.